Pharmacor Gabapentin Tablets

 Your doctor will tell you how many tablets you will need to take each day.
 This may depend on your age, your condition and whether or not you are taking any other medicines.

-Your doctor have started you on a low dose of gabapentin using alternative brands and slowly increase the dose to the lowest amount needed to control your condition.
-Once your condition is stabilised.
-PHARMACOR GABAPENTIN tablets are used.
+Your doctor recommend that you start with a low dose of gabapentin and slowly increase the dose to the lowest amount needed to control your epilepsy/convulsions or neuropathic pain.

 How to take it